-In order to further align the interests of our NEOs with those of our shareholders over a multi-year period, the Compensation Committee awarded performance units to each of our NEOs under the 2016 Multi-Year Performance Plan on May 23, 2016.
+The Compensation Committee awarded performance units to each of our NEOs under the 2016 Multi-Year Performance Plan on May 23, 2016.
 Performance units awarded pursuant to the 2016 Multi-Year Performance Plan are earned and convert into restricted shares based on the Company's attainment of absolute and relative TSR hurdles.
 TSR is calculated to include both common share price appreciation and common share dividends paid during the applicable performance periods.
-The performance units vest over a four-year period, including three years of performance-based vesting (the "measurement period") plus an additional one year of time-based vesting.
+The performance units vest over a four-year period, including the measurement period plus an additional one year of time-based vesting.

-The awards granted pursuant to the 2016 Multi-Year Performance Plan are subject to two separate performance measurements, with 40% of the award (the "Absolute Award") based solely on the Company's TSR (the "Absolute TSR Component") and 60% of the award (the "Relative Award") measured by the Company's TSR (the "Relative TSR Component") relative to the peer group (the "Plan Peer Group") during the entire measurement period.
+The awards granted pursuant to the 2016 Multi-Year Performance Plan are subject to two separate performance measurements, with 40% of the award (the "2016 Absolute Award") based solely on the Company's TSR (the "Absolute TSR Component") and 60% of the award (the "2016 Relative Award") measured by the Company's TSR (the "Relative TSR Component") relative to the peer group (the "2016 Plan Peer Group") during the entire measurement period.

-The Absolute Award may be earned at a range of 25% to 150% of the Absolute Award if the Company achieves a TSR over the measurement period ranging from 21% TSR to 42% TSR, as described below.
-The percentage of the Absolute Award that is earned for performance between the threshold and target, and between the target and maximum, levels will be calculated by linear interpolation.
-For TSR performance below 21%, no portion of the Absolute Award will be earned.
+The 2016 Absolute Award may be earned at a range of 25% to 150% of the 2016 Absolute Award if the Company achieves a TSR over the measurement period ranging from 21% TSR to 42% TSR, as described below.
+The percentage of the 2016 Absolute Award that is earned for performance between the threshold and target, and between the target and maximum, levels will be calculated by linear interpolation.
+For TSR performance below 21%, no portion of the 2016 Absolute Award will be earned.

-Actual Three-Year Performance Percentage of Absolute Award Earned
+Actual Three-Year Performance Percentage of 2016 Absolute Award Earned

 Threshold: 21% TSR 25%

 Target: 36% TSR 100%

 Maximum: 42% TSR 150%

-The Relative Award may be earned at a range of 25% to 150% of the Relative Award contingent on the Company's achieving TSR over the measurement period at specified percentiles of the peer group ranging from the 50th percentile to the 80th percentile, as described below.
-The percentage of the Relative Award that is earned for performance between the threshold and target, and between the target and maximum, levels will be calculated by linear interpolation.
-If the Company is below the 50th percentile of the Plan Peer Group at the end of the measurement period, no portion of the Relative Award will be earned.
+The 2016 Relative Award may be earned at a range of 25% to 150% of the 2016 Relative Award contingent on the Company's achieving TSR over the measurement period at specified percentiles of the peer group ranging from the 50th percentile to the 80th percentile, as described below.
+The percentage of the 2016 Relative Award that is earned for performance between the threshold and target, and between the target and maximum, levels will be calculated by linear interpolation.
+If the Company is below the 50th percentile of the 2016 Plan Peer Group at the end of the measurement period, no portion of the 2016 Relative Award will be earned.

-Actual Three-Year Performance Compared to Peer Group Percentage of Relative Award Earned
+Actual Inree-Year Performance Compared to Peer Group Percentage of 2016 Relative Award Earned

 Threshold: 50 th percentile 25%

 Target: 70 th percentile 100%

 Maximum: 80 th percentile 150%

-Our Compensation Committee has selected the following 16 companies as the Plan Peer Group against which our performance will be compared over the measurement period, which represent companies from the SNL U.S. REIT Hotel Index, modified to exclude micro-cap REITs:
+Our Compensation Committee selected the following 16 companies (15 with the exclusion of FelCor, which was removed due to the merger) as the 2016 Plan Peer Group against which our performance will be compared over the measurement period, which represent companies from the SNL U.S. REIT Hotel Index, modified to exclude micro-cap REITs:

-- · Apple Hospitality REIT, Inc.
+- Apple Hospitality REIT, Inc.

-- · Ashford Hospitality Prime, Inc.
+- Ashford Hospitality Prime, Inc.

 - · Ashford Hospitality Trust, Inc.

-- · Chatham Lodging Trust
+- Chatham Lodging Trust

 - · Chesapeake Lodging Trust

-- · Diamondrock Hospitality Company
+- · DiamondRock Hospitality Company

-- · FelCor Lodging Trust Incorporated
+- · FelCor Lodging Trust

 - · Hersha Hospitality Trust

 - Hospitality Properties Trust

 - · Host Hotels & Resorts, Inc.

 - · LaSalle Hotel Properties

 - · Pebblebrook Hotel Trust

-- Ryman Hospitality Properties, Inc.
+- · Ryman Hospitality Properties, Inc.

-- · Summit Hotel Properties, Inc.
+- Summit Hotel Properties, Inc.

 - · Sunstone Hotel Investors, Inc.

 - · Xenia Hotels and Resorts, Inc.

-The total target number of performance units the Company awarded to each of the NEOs in 2016 represents a smaller number of performance units than was awarded under the Company's prior long-term incentive plan, the 2012 Multi-Year Performance Plan, to reflect that the Company intends to make grants of long-term performance units on an annual basis.
 When the Absolute Award and Relative Award are aggregated at the end of the measurement period, our NEOs have the potential to earn the following numbers of restricted shares under the 2016 Multi-Year Performance Plan, based on the Company's performance level: